-As a college student, sound financial know-how is one of the most important things to learn.
+Sound financial know-how is one of the most important things to learn.
 Developing good financial habits now will pay great dividends in the future.
 Don’t wait until you think you “have money” to begin to learn how to manage it.
 Personal finance means a lot of different things to different people, but it’s usually not about being rich.
 Personal finance is about having the freedom to follow your passions and dreams, doing what makes you happy, and controlling your own destiny without worry or regrets about money.
-Here are 7 tips related to Personal Finance that every college student should know:
+Here are 7 tips related to Personal Finance that everyone should learn:

 Make a decision to invest in your financial education.